elchinoo/stormdb/plugins/bulk-insert/README.md

-# Bulk Load Performance Test Plugin
+# Bulk Insert Performance Test Plugin

-A high-performance bulk load testing plugin for StormDB v2 that evaluates database performance across different batch sizes with a fixed number of connections.
+A high-performance bulk insert testing plugin for StormDB v2 that evaluates database performance across different batch sizes with a fixed number of connections.

 ## Overview

-The Bulk Load plugin is designed to help database administrators and performance engineers understand how different batch sizes affect bulk insert performance.
+The Bulk Insert plugin is designed to help database administrators and performance engineers understand how different batch sizes affect bulk insert performance.
 Unlike connection scaling tests, this plugin focuses on finding the optimal batch size for bulk operations while maintaining a consistent connection count.

 ## Key Features